ericnewton/many-lives/README.md

 Took me about as long to download the environment as it did to write Life in F#!

-That said, F# was easier to write than OCaml, primarily due to the Set type infering the type parameter.
+That said, F# was easier to write than OCaml, primarily due to the Set type inferring the type parameter.
 It was nice to have portable, convenient and well-documented methods for sleeping and timing.

 Error messages, that I saw, were easy to read.
 VisualStudio was used to edit because it came with the F# environment.